 The more oxygen which is delivered to your muscles, the faster and the further you will be able to run.
 Your muscles need the oxygen to function.
 If they don't get enough of it, they will not work as well for you.

-Maybe the first interval session you do only consists of four 30-second intervals with a 30-second or one-minute jog in between.
-Of course, your total run would be longer than four minutes or so, you'd add a warming up and cooling down to the mix!
+Maybe the first interval session you do, only consists of four to six 30-second intervals with a 30-second or one-minute jog in between.
+Of course, your total run would be longer than four to six minutes or so, you'd add a warming up and cool down to the mix!

 But yes, start with not too many intervals and not too long ones.
 Take it from there and build up slowly.

-If you are a starting runner (this is your first year), do 30-second to 1-minute intervals with a 30-second to 1-minute recovery jog in between.
+Are you a starting runner (this is your first year)?
+Then do 30-second to 1-minute intervals with a 30-second to 1-minute recovery jog in between.

 More experienced?
 Then you can do longer intervals.
 The longest being 5 minutes is the general belief.
 Of course, when you do longer intervals, your recovery jogs should be longer in between as well.

 As a general rule of thumb: make sure the total distance spent running at interval speed in your workout is about 3 miles / 5k maximum.